Can I edit my files with Orgro?

 If in the directory picker’s source selector your app is grayed out (iOS) or does not appear at all (Android) then it probably does not support the required APIs.

-2. On Android support for relative links depends on your OS version:
+2. On Android support for links depends on your OS version:

 • Android 8 Oreo and later: full support